Choosing Your Path: 9 Public Health Concentrations

 1. Community Health

-Community health professionals build relationships with clients, connect individuals to healthcare providers, eliminate barriers for health care, and advocate for change in the healthcare system.
+Community health professionals build relationships with clients, connect individuals to healthcare providers, eliminate barriers to health care, and advocate for change in the healthcare system.
 Working specifically with marginalized, underserved communities, they advocate for people’s rights within health care, helping individuals make connections and receive care.
 Professionals in this concentration may pursue advanced degrees in medicine and social work.
-Career paths within community health include community health advisor, wellness coordinator, and community outreach specialist.
+Career paths within community health include community health advisor, wellness coordinator, public health analyst, and community outreach specialist.

 Typical workplace environments: Community health advisors’ employers include healthcare facilities, colleges and universities, nonprofit organizations, private companies, and public health agencies.